Why does London need LOTI?

 LOTI is made up of a coalition of the GLA, London Councils and boroughs who want to work together to bring the best of digital, data and innovation to improve public services for Londoners.
 View our current list of members here.

-That coalition is supported by a central team, based at London Councils, comprised of Eddie Copeland (Director), Genta Hajri (Programme Manager), Onyeka Onyekwelu (Strategic Engagement Manager) and Jay Sagger (Programme Manager, Data, Smart Cities and Cyber Security).
+That coalition is supported by a central team, based at London Councils, comprised of Eddie Copeland (Director), Genta Hajri (Delivery Lead: Digital Innovation), Jay Sagger (Programme Manager: Data, Smart Cities and Cyber Security), Sophie Nelson (Digital Inclusion Projects Manager) and Sam Nutt (Researcher).
 Find out more about the team here.

 The Chief Information Officer, Chief Digital Officer or equivalent role from each borough acts as their main representative within LOTI.
 However, we actively work with colleagues from many different disciplines from our member organisations.